Back to blog

 Camera: medium static

-Motion: dust dissipates revealing product; product remains static
+Motion: dust dissipates revealing product; product remains perfectly static

 11. Skater trick